-Objective II.3: Increase the institutional statewide graduation rate (defined as a student completing an award within 150% of ''normal time'') from the baseline rate (fall 2014 cohort for all institutions) of 51.10% to 52.68% by AY 2025-2026 (fall 2019 cohort).
+Objective II.3: Increase the institutional statewide graduation rate (defined as a student completing an award within 150% of "normal time") from the baseline rate (Fall 2017 cohort for all institutions) of 53.0% to 53.1% by AY 2028-2029 (Fall 2022 cohort).

-Indicator 2: Percentage of students enrolled at a Four Year University identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from the institution of initial enrollment.
+Indicator 2: Percentage of students enrolled at a Four Year University identified in a first-time, full-time, degree-seeking cohort, graduating within 150% of "normal" time of degree completion from any postsecondary institution in LA.